Home /

 Multifocal Atrial Rhythm (Wandering Pacemaker)

-• The mechanism of impulse generation is automaticity (a physiological property)
+- The mechanism of the foci is automaticity

 Multifocal Atrial Rhythm